tucats/ego/LANGUAGE.md

 | r.Delete(url) | DELETE to the named URL
 | r.Media("type") | Specify the media/content type of the exchange
 | r.Verify(b) | Enable or disable TLS server certificate validation
-| r.Auth(u,p) | Estabish BasicAuth with the given username and password strings
+| r.Auth(u,p) | Establish BasicAuth with the given username and password strings
 | r.Token(t) | Establish Bearer token auth with the given token value

 &nbsp;

-Additionally, the values `r.status`, `r.headers`, `r.cookies`, and `r.response` can be used to examing the HTTP status code of the last request, the headers returned, and the value of the response body of the last request.
+Additionally, the values `r.status`, `r.headers`, `r.cookies`, and `r.response` can be used
+to examine the HTTP status code of the last request, the headers returned, and the value of the response body of the last request.
 The response body may be a string (if the media type was not json) or an actual object if the media type was json.

 Here's a simple example:

     server := rest.New().Base("http://localhost:8080")
     server.Get("/services/debug")